reposit2/insulator/README.md

 (Originally in our paper, Python 3.8.10, TensorFlow 2.6.0, NVIDIA CUDA toolkit 11.4.2)

 **Requirements**
-Download the three data files (data.tgz, mydata1.tgz, mydata2.tgz) from the Zenodo repository ( ), put them in the same directory as the codes in this GitHub repository, and unpack the data with `tar zxf *.tgz`.
+Download the three data files (data.tgz, mydata1.tgz, mydata2.tgz) from the Zenodo repository ( ), put them in the same directory as the codes in this GitHub repository, and extract the data with `tar zxf *.tgz`.

 Python package and library
 * numpy